Kroger-Technology/Snow-Globe/README.md

 #### Project Setup
 You will need to do three things to use this framework:
-1. Setup a gradle or maven project with the libarary [here in artifactory](http://artifactory.kroger.com/artifactory/webapp/#/artifacts/browse/tree/General/kroger-dcp/com/kroger/dcp/nginxSnowGlobe/nginx-snow-globe) set.
+1. Setup a gradle or maven project with the library [here in artifactory](http://artifactory.kroger.com/artifactory/webapp/#/artifacts/browse/tree/General/kroger-dcp/com/kroger/dcp/nginxSnowGlobe/nginx-snow-globe) set.
 2. Configure `snow-globe.yaml`
 3. Write your tests.